3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 If the sampled value of a channel is \<0 it must be evaluated as "0".

-If the sum of all values in it's child \<materialmapping>-elements is "0" ...
-TODO.
-PRODOCER should not do that, consumer MUST ... .
-Potentialy define a minimal value.
+Procuer MUST not create files where the sum of all values in it's child \<materialmapping>-elements is smaller then Epsilon TODO.
+If the total is smaller than this threshold, the mixing ratio is up to the consumer.

+- If we have N materials, then
+Ratio of Material i at point X: value of channel i at point X / sum(all N channels at point X)

 Each element instance of CT\_MaterialMapping MUST have an attribute "srcchannel" that references a destination channel from the \<volumetricstack> with id matching the volumetricstackid of the parent \<composite> element.